<?xml version="1.0" encoding="UTF-8"?>

 <atom:link href="https://rss.iono.fm/rss/chan/9875?quality=high" rel="self" type="application/rss+xml" />

-<description>Front Page Fridays is a high-stakes, fast-paced news and current affairs program that serves as the definitive weekly wrap-up for the NWU community.
+A major staple here is Front Page Fridays is a high-stakes, fast-paced news and current affairs program that serves as the definitive weekly wrap-up for the NWU community.
 Produced as a premier joint venture between NWU FM and the School of Communication, the show bridges the gap between professional journalism and the next generation of media leaders.

 <category>News</category>